-Line 308 Universal Service Support Amounts Received from Federal or State Sources
+Universal Service and Similar Support Amounts Received from Federal or State Government Sources

 - Universal service support revenues may include: - Any amounts that filers receive as universal service support from either states or the federal government. - o Filers may include the following as revenues on Line 308: - Lifeline and Link Up reimbursement from the Fund; - High Cost universal service support from the Fund; - Subsidy amounts for discounted services provided to schools, libraries, and rural healthcare providers.
-This includes (1) revenue received directly from the Fund and (2) revenue received from a school, library, or rural healthcare provider to the extent such revenue is attributable to universal service subsidy amounts paid to the school, library, or rural healthcare provider. - Include amounts received as cash as well as amounts received as credit against contribution obligations.
+This includes (1) revenue received directly from the Fund and (2) revenue received from a school, library, or rural healthcare provider to the extent such revenue is attributable to universal service subsidy amounts paid to the school, library, or rural healthcare provider. - Include amounts received as cash as well as amounts received as credit against contribution obligations. - Any non-universal service support amounts that filers receive as support from either the states or federal government. - o Filers may include as revenues on Line 308: - Subsidy amounts from the Emergency Connectivity Fund, Emergency Broadband Benefit Program, and the COVID-19 Telehealth Program.